MA Social Work / Overview

-Applicants are normally required to have an Upper Second degree or above.
-Relevant experience and/or employment within a health or social care setting is highly desirable.
-Applicants with a Lower Second classification will be considered on a case by case basis depending on their experience.
+We normally require you to have an Upper Second class honours degree or above.
+This can be in any subject area.
+Relevant employment and/or personal experience within a health or social care setting is highly desirable.

-Students must also have GCSE Mathematics and GCSE English grade C or above at the time of application.
+You must also have GCSE English grade C/4 by the start of the course.

-We do not accept qualifications at level 2 as equivalents to GCSE English or Maths, and will only consider international and pre-GCSE qualifications as equivalents.
+We do not accept other Level 2 qualifications as equivalent to GCSE English (eg Functional Skills) and will only consider specific international qualifications as equivalents.

 - Number of places/applicants